dinhhoanganh2001/Gender-Classification/README.md

 ## Background

 I do this project for Machine Learning course in my university.
 This is my first ML project so it is simple and just focus on Deep Neural Network without any regularization method.
-I decide to implement from scratch by Python to improve my coding skill and also improve.
+I decide to implement from scratch by Python to improve my coding skill and knowledge about deep learning.

 The problem is describe as:
 *  Get an input image.